al3xand3w0lf/STM32L496-DMA-FreeRTOS-SDMMC-SdCard-Base-Project/README.md

 this is my contribution to the community.
 Sadly for some reason STM makes it a really painful to get SD cards fully running on STM32L4 uControllers.

-This codes are two fully running STM32L4 projects with FreeRtos using a 4 bit wide SDMMC bus with DMA.
+Here youfind two fully running STM32L4 projects with FreeRtos using a 4 bit wide SDMMC bus with DMA including my driver.
 Created via STM32CubeMX 6.6.1 and edited with STM32CubeIDE.
-These examples remain fully configurable and editable with CubeMX.
+These examples remain fullyconfigurable and editable with CubeMX.

 [The STM496 Disco example runs on the STM32L4G-DISO board from STM.](https://www.st.com/en/evaluation-tools/32l496gdiscovery.html)